 anand purohit / Getty Images

-Also known as tulsi, holy basil (Ocimum tenuiflorum ) is somewhat similar in appearance to other basils but has different flavors and qualities.
-The pale purple stems and small purple flowers somewhat resemble Thai basil, but the leaves have a wavy, slightly wrinkled appearance.
-It is loved for its spicy taste in Indian cooking, and is also revered as a medicinal herb in Indian traditional medicine.
+Also known as tulsi, holy basil (Ocimum tenuiflorum ) is similar to other basils but has different flavors and qualities.
+The pale purple stems and small purple flowers somewhat resemble Thai basil, but the leaves are wavy and slightly wrinkled.
+It is loved for its spicy taste in Indian cooking and is also revered as a medicinal herb in Indian traditional medicine.
 It is a common herbal tea available in most grocery or health food stores.

 - Native Area: India, Asia